 Overnight Waffle Breakfast Casserole

-Start the morning off with a bang with this Overnight Waffle Casserole topped with a delectable brown sugar pecan sauce!
+Overnight Waffle Casserole combines the flavor of French toast casserole with convenient frozen waffles.
+It soaks overnight and bakes to perfection in the morning, then topped with a delectable brown sugar pecan sauce!
 Serve alongside Sheet Pan Eggs or Hamburger Hash Brown Casserole to feed a crowd!

 Want to save this recipe?